ludovicgerrard/simple-blog-manager/backend/API_TESTING.md

-# User Management API Testing Guide
+# User Management & Blog API Testing Guide

-This document shows how to test all the user management endpoints that have been implemented.
+This document shows how to test all the user management and blog endpoints that have been implemented.

 ## Prerequisites